statisticsnorway/PxWeb/FiletypesInFilebasedSystem.md

 # Files contain the data and metadata for a table
 - The px-file itself.
   https://www.scb.se/en/services/statistical-programs-for-px-files/px-file-format/

+  PX-edit & freinds has a .pxk file, which is a px-fila but without data

 # Classifications
 Files for classifications: .vs and .agg files  (valueset  and aggregation lists (groupings))